Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN

 It is also useful to monitor the evolution of the dark current (both its Ohmic as well as the total components).
 Indeed, as anticipated, an increase of absorbed dark current could be a sign of potential detector aging.
 Figure \ref{fig:darkCurrentAll} summarizes this trend, by showing both components of the dark current at the irradiation voltage (10.6~kV for the 2~mm detectors and between 8.8 and 9.8~kV for the 1.6~mm gap), as a function of the integrated charge density for the CMS RE11 TN gap (left panel) and the SHiP detector (right panel).

 In figure \ref{fig:darkCurrentAll}, one can see that, sometimes, the same current density value is reported for different integrated charge densities.
-This is due to the fact that a single source off current scan is performed per week but multiple irradiation scans could be started during the same week so the same value of dark current density is used for multiple irradiation scans.
+This is due to the fact that a single source off current scan is performed per week but multiple irradiation scans could be started and stopped during the same week, hence the same value of dark current density is used for multiple irradiation scans.
 The discrete step that can be seen in the right panel of figure \ref{fig:darkCurrentAll} at $\approx$40~mC/cm$^{2}$ corresponds to the fact that the irradiation voltage for the SHiP detector was increased, hence the higher values.
 The last few points of the same chart refer to the abnormal increase in absorbed current density already reported in figure \ref{fig:agingAllECO2}.